 - Please understand what your application is doing.

-It is sometimes tempting to organise your data as lots of small files.
+It is sometimes tempting to store your data as lots of small files.
 It may simplify application programs or scripting, but this comes at a significant cost, both in terms of resource utilization and operational overheads.

 Please do not do this.